CollapseLauncher/Collapse/README.md

 ***

 # Prequesties for self-build/development environment
-To develop and build it for yourself, you need to install [**.NET Core 7 Preview 4 SDK**](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-7.0.100-preview.4-windows-x64-installer) and [**WinUI 3 (WindowsAppSDK 1.1 Runtime)**](https://aka.ms/windowsappsdk/1.1/latest/windowsappruntimeinstall-1.1-x64.exe)
+To develop and build it for yourself, you need to install [**.NET Core 6 (6.0.300)**](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-6.0.300-windows-x64-installer) and [**WinUI 3 (WindowsAppSDK 1.1 Runtime)**](https://aka.ms/windowsappsdk/1.1/latest/windowsappruntimeinstall-1.1-x64.exe)

-And also Visual Studio 2019 or Later with WindowsAppSDK 1.1 C# Extension installed.
-For the extension for each version, please refer to this link:
+You may also need Visual Studio 2019 or Later with WindowsAppSDK 1.1 C# Extension installed.
+Please refer to this link to download the extension for your Visual Studio version:
 - [**Visual Studio 2019 C# Extension**](https://aka.ms/windowsappsdk/1.1/1.1.0/vsix-2019-cs)
 - [**Visual Studio 2022 C# Extension**](https://aka.ms/windowsappsdk/1.1/1.1.0/vsix-2022-cs)